tobiasbrodd/mandelbrot-julia/README.md

 # mandelbrot-julia
-A mandelbrot set generator and visualizer written in Julia
+A mandelbrot set generator and visualizer written in Julia.
+Based on my [Python version](https://github.com/tobiasbrodd/mandelbrot-python).